 An important component of the virtual campus is the on-line assignment submission and return system.
 Assignment descriptions will be made available on-line only; they will not be printed on paper.
-If you click on the "Assignments" item, you will see the list of assignments for the course.
-Assignments will become available as the course progresses.
-To view a particular assignment, click on its title.
+Submissions of the assignments shall be done using an Assignments tool (accessed via the "Assignments" menu or icon - see Figure 4).